 How is a ganglion cyst diagnosed?

-Your caregiver will examine the cyst and ask how long you have had it.
+Your healthcare provider will examine the cyst and ask how long you have had it.
 He will move your joint around to feel the cyst and see if it moves.
 Tell him if the cyst interferes with your daily activities.
 You may need any of the following:

 - An ultrasound uses sound waves to show pictures of your cyst on a monitor.

 - An MRI takes pictures of your joint to show the cyst.
 You may be given dye to help the joint show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a ganglion cyst treated?

 A ganglion cyst will usually go away on its own.
 Do not try to pop or break the cyst yourself.
 This can cause it to return.
 You may need any of the following:

 - Steroid medicine may be injected into the cyst to decrease inflammation.

 - Aspiration may be done to drain the cyst with a needle.

 - Surgery may be needed to remove the cyst.